survivejs/react-book/manuscript/getting-started.md

     "build": "webpack"
   }
 ```

+> We are using `--save-dev` here instead of `--save` as we want to use Webpack as a development dependency.
+Use `--save-dev` for parts you need to generate your distribution version.
+Otherwise `--save` is a good pick.

 To invoke a build, you can hit `npm run build` now.
 NPM will find it as `npm run` adds Webpack to the `PATH` temporarily.